 Young Leaders typically demonstrate many of the following characteristics:

-- A Personal ideological alignment to the DA’s vision of One Nation with One Future, rooted in our values of Freedom, Fairness and Opportunity;
+- A personal ideological alignment to the DA’s vision of One Nation with One Future, rooted in our values of Freedom, Fairness, Opportunity and Diversity;

 - A high level of interest in, and knowledge about, South African politics and current affairs;